n8n-io/self-hosted-ai-starter-kit/docs/reference/cli/management.md

 > Complete reference for operations, monitoring, and maintenance CLI commands

-This document covers all management and operational commands for maintaining, monitoring, and operating AI Starter Kit deployments.
+This document covers all management and operational commands for maintaining, monitoring, and operating GeuseMaker deployments.

 ## 🎯 Quick Management Commands